Long Range Forecasts (LRFs)

 National Meteorological and Hydrological Services (NMHSs) throughout the Pacific Islands region are mandated by their governments to regularly produce country-specific long range climate forecasts and disseminate these to their national stakeholders.
 The resources shown below aid this process by providing regularly-updated global- and regional-scale climate model output, analysis tools, and consensus-based forecast and validation products.

 Global Producing Centre (GPC) Products

-The Australian Bureau of Meteorology Pacific Seasonal Prediction Global Producing Centre (GPC) for long-range forecasts provides dynamical model based climate outlooks focused on the Pacific Region partner countries to reduce their vulnerability to climate variability in the context of a changing climate.
-NOTE: These products are experimental.
+The Australian Community Climate Earth System-Simulator (ACCESS-S) for long-range forecasts provides dynamical model based climate outlooks focused on the Pacific Region partner countries to reduce their vulnerability to climate variability in the context of a changing climate.

 The APEC Climate Center (APCC) Climate Information Service includes a synthesis of the latest global model forecasts for the next six months.
 The service includes multi-model ensemble probabilistic and deterministic forecasts and verification diagnostics.

 The World Meteorological Organisation Lead Centre for Long Range Forecast Multi-Model Ensemble has the objective to reduce the socio-economic losses associated with seasonal climate variability, and protect life and property.
 With this in mind, the Lead Centre for LRFMME has as its main goal the pooling and sharing of GPC forecast information in order to increase the reliability of LRF.

 The Online Climate Outlook Forum (OCOF) allows partners in 11 Pacific Island NMHSs to validate their previous climate outlook, discuss their current climate outlook, and the possible implications for their countries.
 Participants are encouraged to raise questions about outlooks and about the SCOPIC tool (see below).
 The OCOF also provides an opportunity to discuss updates and get feedback.